Llenar70/allye-doc/DID.md

 *   **Time Series Visualization**
     *   Plots the average values of the selected outcome variable over time for the treated and control groups.
-    *   **Intervention Line**: A red vertical line is displayed at the set intervention point.
-    *   **Interaction**: The intervention point can be changed interactively by double-clicking on the plot.
-Moving the mouse cursor displays a preview line, suggesting clickable dates.
+    *   **Intervention Lines**: Vertical lines indicate the pre-period end and post-period start (intervention).
+Change these via the date inputs; the plot is not used to set dates.
 *   **Analysis Results**
     *   **Results Table Display**: Shows the DID model estimation results (variable name, coefficient, standard error, p-value) in a table format.
 *   **Model Diagnostics**